truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * {{< hint type="warning" title="ISO Upgrades Unsupported" >}}
   The only install option supported by the 23.10 (Cobia) <file>ISO</file> installer is **Fresh Install**.
-  The <file>ISO</file> installer upgrade option does not function and is removed in the 23.10.0.1 (Cobia) maintenance update.
+  The <file>ISO</file> installer upgrade option does not function and is removed in a future SCALE maintenance update.
   Continue to use the TrueNAS SCALE [update process]({{< relref "UpdateSCALE.md" >}}) to seamlessly upgrade from one SCALE major version to another.
   {{< /hint >}}